 “I know what tricks are.”

 Will snorted.
 “It’s not that.
 Avery hates me calling it that.
 Anyway, I do some modeling and stuff, but no more, y’know, full stuff.
-Can’t do it safely.
+Can’t do it safely—for myself, I mean.
 But I thought maybe she did.
 I offered her some space out of the cold.”

 I raised an eyebrow, still not looking at her directly.
 “That innocent, huh?”

 “I didn’t know who she was!
-And she wasn’t even speaking English at first.
+And you gotta understand, she wasn’t even speaking English at first.
 She started speaking English again after a bit, but she still wasn’t really making sense.
-She’s crazy most of the time, but there’s crazy like she is now and – uh -” Will shrugged, but there was a sadness in it, her eyes fixed on the linoleum floor where her feet twisted against each other.
+She’s crazy most of the time, but there’s crazy like she is now and—uh—” Will shrugged, but there was a sadness in it, her eyes fixed on the linoleum floor where her feet twisted against each other.
 “She couldn’t remember things from one minute to the next.
 Talked to the air.
 Didn’t know what year it was.
 I thought it was drugs at first.”

 I wanted more.
 I wanted to stop thinking.
 I wanted her.
 I wanted—

 Will was kissing me back.
 I wasn’t imagining that.
 But her hands slid down my neck to my shoulders—then she broke the kiss, pressing her forehead against mine, and whispered with a little laugh.
 “You don’t want me.”

 “You don’t get to tell me what I want,” I replied, trying not to get angry, even though I could feel the bitterness rising in the back of my mouth.